Fault Tolerance for Service Function Chains

-\textbf{Releasing packets at \texttt{Buffer}.} To correctly release packets, \texttt{Buffer} ensures that the state of each middlebox $m$ whose \texttt{Tail} precedes $m$ in the chain have been replicated.
-Let $q=(m,C_q,.)$ and $p=(m,.,(.,.,V_2))$ be respective PCLs of $m$ in the just received piggyback message and a stored piggyback message.
-For each packet held in \texttt{Buffer} and its corresponding PCL $p$, if $V_2 \leq C_q$ holds for each middlebox $m$, then \texttt{Buffer} releases this packet and removes its corresponding piggyback message from the memory.

-Finally, \texttt{Replica}s can read $C$ from a PCL $(m,C,.)$ to prune their log stores belonging to middlebox $m$ up to $C$.
+Once the middlebox finishes the packet transaction, the replica updates and reattaches the piggyback message to the packet, then forwards the packet.
+For the replication group where the replica is the head, it adds a piggyback log containing the state updates of processing the packet.
+If the replica is a tail in the replication group of a middlebox $m$, it removes the piggyback log belonging to middlebox $m$ to reduce the size of the piggyback message.
+The reason is that a tail replicates the state updates of $m$ for $f+1$-th time.
+Moreover, it attaches its dependency vector $MAX$ of middlebox $m$ as a commit vector.
+Later by reading this commit vector, the buffer can safely release held packets.
+Successor replicas also use this commit vector to prune obsolete piggyback logs.

+To correctly release a packet, the buffer requires that the state updates of this packet are replicated, specifically for each middlebox with a preceding tail in the chain.
+The buffer withholds a packet from release until an upcoming packet piggybacks commit vectors that confirm meeting this requirement.
+Upon receiving an upcoming packet, the buffer processes the piggybacked commit vectors to release packets held in the memory.

+Specifically, let $m$ be a middlebox with a preceding tail, and $V_2$ be the end of updated range from a piggyback log of a held packet belonging to $m$.
+Once the commit vector of each $m$ from an upcoming packet shows that all state updates prior to and including $V_2$ have been replicated, the buffer releases the held packet and frees its memory.

-\textbf{Other considerations.} There may be time periods that a chain receives no incoming packets.
+\paragraph{Other considerations:} There may be time periods that a chain receives no incoming packets.